Nenkai/relink-modding/docs/resources/quest_drop_rates.md

 icon: material/treasure-chest
 ---

-!!! note
+!!! note "Notes/Observations"

     * If you are using this anywhere, give proper credits to Nenkai
-    * Chest drops are not included yet, will be shortly.
+    * Curio drops will be included soon.
-    * Same goes for curio items.
     * Some curio drops appears to be locked until Proud difficulty is reached.
     * Proud difficulty is a 100% chance of curio drop.
     * Curio drops start on Hard difficulty.
     * The other curios don't actually have names.
 The 'T' naming should be used instead (Tier)

+If you need to find a specific mission, ++ctrl+f++ and search by quest name.

 ## Bash the Goblin Hordes (401310)